-Minnesota is home to many musicians and producers who have left their mark in the national music scene.
-It began in the 1940′s with the Andrews Sisters.
-In the 1960′s, a small community of blues and folk artists gathered in the West Bank area of Minneapolis.
-It included musicians like Koerner, Ray & Glover, Willie Murphy, and Bob Dylan.
+Minnesota is home to many musicians, songwriters and producers who have left their mark on the national and international music scene.
+It all began in the 1940’s with the Andrews Sisters.
+In the 1960’s and early 70’s, a small community of blues and folk artists gathered in the West Bank area of Minneapolis.
+This included musicians like; Bob Dylan, Koerner, Ray & Glover and Willie Murphy.

-In the 1980′s, Minneapolis rose to international prominence as the breeding ground for alternative rockers like The Replacements, Hüsker Dü, Soul Asylum, The Jayhawks, and Babes in Toyland.
-In the 1990′s and early 2000′s, Minneapolis gave birth to artists like Atmosphere, and rapper Brother Ali and Owatonna’s own, Owl City.
+In the 1980’s, Minneapolis rose to international prominence as the breeding ground for alternative rockers like The Replacements, Hüsker Dü, Soul Asylum, The Jayhawks, and Babes in Toyland.
+In the 1990’s and early 2000’s, Minneapolis gave birth to artists like Atmosphere, rapper Brother Ali and Owatonna’s own, Owl City.

 - Andrews Sisters (Minneapolis, MN)

 LaVerne, Maxene, and Patty.
 One of the most successful female vocal groups in history.
-Most popular between 1930-1950's.
-Their last Top Ten hit was "Sparrow in the Tree Top," with Bing Crosby in 1951.
+Most popular between 1930-1950’s.
+Their last Top Ten hit was “Sparrow in the Tree Top,” with Bing Crosby in 1951.
 They reportedly had 113 singles that hit the charts between 1938-1951.
 They graduated from North High in Minneapolis, but spent much time with extended family and relatives in Mound, even after achieving success.
-The Andrews Sisters have had many of their recordings inducted into the Grammy Hall of Fame Award in 1996.
+The Andrews Sisters have had many of their recordings inducted into the Grammy Hall of Fame.

 - Atmosphere (Minneapolis, MN)